KatherineMichel/python-and-django-resources/README.md

 <!--
 Reality
-https://snarky.ca/deconstructing-xkcd-com-1987/ | Deconstructing xkcd.com/1987/
-https://twitter.com/gvanrossum/status/1072535194131984386 | Guido van Rossum on Twitter: "All the time!
+https://twitter.com/carltongibson/status/1135628987106025478 | Carlton Gibson on Twitter: "I have to force push about 8 times every time I do anything.
+At all.
+Ever.… " https://snarky.ca/deconstructing-xkcd-com-1987/ | Deconstructing xkcd.com/1987/ https://twitter.com/gvanrossum/status/1072535194131984386 | Guido van Rossum on Twitter: "All the time!
 Just now I had to look up how re.split() works with optional capturing groups in the regex.… " https://twitter.com/jacobian/status/737441987587018752 | jacobian on Twitter: "@laceynwilliams @adriennefriend I've literally given up on ideas because I couldn't figure out how to get my dev env together."